Paul Rosen, PhD

 Paul J. Rosen, Ph.D is an Associate Professor of Psychology at University of Louisville.
 Dr. Rosen specializes in research and treatment of ADHD/ADD and emotions in children, teenagers, and families.
 Dr. Rosen is a licensed clinical psychologist with expertise in clinical services/counseling for children and families with ADHD/ADD in the Louisville area.

-I will be accepting applications for a graduate student in Fall 2019.
-Ethnic/racial minorities and members of underrepresented groups are encouraged to apply.
+I will be accepting applications for a graduate student in Fall 2020.
+BIPOC applicants and members of underrepresented groups are encouraged to apply.
 Please contact me if you want more information about our program or my lab.

 Life Sciences Building, 353